List of Warner Bros. cartoons with Blue Ribbon reissues: Background

-For the Looney Tunes Golden Collection DVD releases, Warner Bros. went through great lengths to track down whatever elements of the original title credits still exist in an effort to re-create as best they could the original versions of the altered 'blue ribbon' shorts.
+For the Looney Tunes Golden Collection, Super Stars, Platinum Collection, Mouse Chronicles, Collector's Choice, and Collector's Vault DVD and Blu-ray releases, Warner Bros. went to great lengths to track down whatever elements of the original title credits still exist in an effort to re-create as best they could the original versions of the altered "Blue Ribbon" shorts.
 Some pristine prints of the original issues were obtained from the UCLA Film and Television Archive.
 As a result, such cartoons as I Love to Singa and Book Revue can once again be seen as they were originally intended.
-Unfortunately, there are some "Blue Ribbon" reissue versions of cartoons that are represented on the Golden Collection DVDs as they are the only versions that were made available for exhibition.
+Unfortunately, there are some "Blue Ribbon" reissue versions of cartoons that are represented on the Golden Collection, Super Stars, Platinum Collection, Mouse Chronicles, Collector's Choice and Collector's Vault DVDs and Blu-rays as they are the only versions that were made available for exhibition.
 In any event, to this day there is controversy among animation fans and historians on the alteration of the "Blue Ribbon" releases, primarily the ones re-released between 1943 and 1956.